daijro/camoufox/pythonlib/README.md

 ### Remote Server (experimental)

-> [!WARNING]
+**Warning!
+This feature is experimental.
+It uses a hacky workaround to gain access to undocumented Playwright methods.**

-> This feature is experimental and not meant for production use.
-It uses a hacky workaround to gain access to undocumented Playwright methods.
+Camoufox can be ran as a remote websocket server.
+It can be accessed from other devices, and languages other than Python supporting the Playwright API.

 #### Launching